deislabs/vscode-kubernetes-access-viewer/README.md

 This extension helps you to visualise the permissions you have in a Kubernetes cluster.

+## Dependencies

+This extension depends on:

+* `rakkess` by @corneliusweig (https://github.com/corneliusweig/rakkess) - powers
+  the Show Access command

+Thanks to the authors and contributors!

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a